 If you tend to drink in the same place, or at the same time, or with the same people, cutting back may mean you change your routine.
 By doing something different with your time you could discover other interests and meet new people.
 Keep a note of the money you save on alcohol and use it to treat yourself.

 Cutting down on alcohol will reduce your risk of developing cancer, liver or heart disease and could lower your blood pressure.
-You may not be able to see the difference you’re making, but by drinking within the government's low risk unit guidelines, you can be confident you’re doing your body a massive favour.
+You may not be able to see the difference you’re making, but by drinking within the UK Chief Medical Officers' (CMO) low risk drinking guidelines, you can be confident you’re doing your body a massive favour.